 With his many inspirations, Jacobs depicts motorcycles, wine bottles, flora, and beautiful women with impeccable accuracy that is admired around the world by critics and collectors alike.

 Jacobs grew up in Westfield, New Jersey.
 He began his career working in an art gallery while he was in high school.
-Aside creating illustrations for his high school newspaper, Jacobs did not receive any formal artistic training.
+Aside from creating illustrations for his high school newspaper, Jacobs did not receive any formal artistic training.

 After high school, Jacobs operated an art gallery from the back of a van.
 He built, carved, and stained the frames for the works he sold from his traveling art gallery.
 When he was 19, Jacobs purchased an art gallery in New Jersey at below-market price.
 He successfully worked as an art dealer for the following 25 years.

 In 1983, Jacobs met his wife, Sharon, and the two married two years later outside the ruins of a church in Belgium.
 Following their marriage, Jacobs shelved painting for a time and didn’t pick up a brush until his wife bought him a set of paints, a canvas, and an easel for Christmas in 1989.